Homebrew/homebrew-linux-fonts/README.md

 # Fonts for Homebrew on Linux

-homebrew-linux-fonts is a fork of [homebrew-cask-fonts](https://github.com/Caskroom/homebrew-cask-fonts).
+homebrew-linux-fonts is a fork of [homebrew-cask-fonts](https://github.com/Caskroom/homebrew-cask-fonts). homebrew-linux-fonts is a Homebrew Tap which allows you to use the same friendly Homebrew-style CLI workflow for the administration of binary font files on your Linux.
-It is a Homebrew Tap which allows you to use the same friendly Homebrew-style CLI workflow for the administration of binary font files on your Linux since Homebrew Casks are only for macOS.
+It is a fork of [homebrew-cask-fonts](https://github.com/Caskroom/homebrew-cask-fonts), since Homebrew Casks are only for macOS.

 ## Prerequisites

 These fonts are installable with [Homebrew](http://brew.sh).
-This repository is **NOT** an "external command” of Homebrew.
+This repository is **NOT** an "external command" of Homebrew.
 It is different from the upstream repository, `homebrew/homebrew-cask-fonts`.
 Please be aware of that.